shenweiliu/ngex-tooltip/README.md

 The base directive code files should work with the Angular versions 8 - 13.
 If you need to have the `ngex-tooltip` work with any previous version other than 13, you can update the package.json for the required versions and update the `node_modules` by running the `npm install` for the `ang-content` project.

+## dev-src/NgexTooltip_11_AspNet_DML

+This section contains source code files for an ASP.NET web application in the form of dual-module loader structure.
+The application directly calls the `ngex-tooltip.directive.ts`, not the npm package library file.
+To set up the project with the Visual studio, please see the [AngularDualModuleLoaders](https://github.com/shenweiliu/AngularDualModuleLoaders) for the details.